Andrew Johnston | Trainer, editor and consultant

-Since November 2013 I have given 80 writing skills workshops in 11 countries for staff from more than 80 international organizations, including the OECD (Paris), The Global Fund (Geneva), the Overseas Development Institute (London) and the World Bank (Brussels).
-In my workshops I specialise in helping policy, research and communications staff write clearly for a wide, non-specialist audience.
+Since 2013 I have given more than 170 writing skills workshops in 20 countries for staff from more than 200 international organizations.
+I specialise in helping policy, research and communications staff write clearly for a wide, non-specialist audience.

 As well as leading writing workshops, I write and edit publications for a wide range of agencies, particularly in the development field.
 I have edited the Africa Progress Report (2012-2016) and the UN’s major annual education report (the EFA Global Monitoring Report, 2010-2014).
-Other clients include the African Development Bank, Kofi Annan Foundation, OECD Development Centre, Global Partnership for Education, International Center for Transitional Justice, Centre for Humanitarian Dialogue, Amnesty International and the Open Society Foundations.
+Recent clients include the African Development Bank, International Energy Agency, Kofi Annan Foundation, Global Witness, OECD, Robert Carr Fund.

 I bring to my editing work a deep regard for language developed in my other life as a poet and critic.